sofia-catalano/Screen-capture/README.md

 ## Our Project
 Screen-capture is a system based on two components:
-* The Screen-capture library, a multiplatform C++ library capable of capturing the entire screen, or a portion of it, and storing it in mp4 format, with or without audio recorded by the microphone.
+* The **Screen-capture library**, a multiplatform C++ library capable of capturing the entire screen, or a portion of it, and storing it in mp4 format, with or without audio recorded by the microphone.
-* The wxWidgets application, a C++ frontend based on wxWidgets libraries, used to show the proper behavior of the Screen-capture library, and to allow the user to record/pause/resume/stop a video stream.
+* The **wxWidgets application**, a C++ frontend based on wxWidgets libraries, used to show the proper behavior of the Screen-capture library, and to allow the user to record/pause/resume/stop a video stream.

 ### Screen-capture library